-This page offers a description of a hen with a human face from the October 1816 issue of the scholarly journal Annals of Philosophy (vol. 8, no. iv, pp. 241-247).
+The next account is a description of a hen with a human face.
+A translation of the original Russian report, it appeared in the October 1816 issue of the scholarly journal Annals of Philosophy (vol. 8, no. iv, pp. 241-247).
 The author of the article was Johann Gotthelf Fischer von Waldheim, the well-known German-born Russian naturalist.

 Fischer von Waldheim was born Johann Gotthelf Fischer in Waldheim, Saxony.
 He studied at Leipzig, where he received a degree in medicine in 1799.
 He then traveled to Paris with his friend Alexander von Humboldt, where he studied under Georges Cuvier.
 In 1804 he became Demidov Professor of Natural History at Moscow University, as well as the director of Moscow’s Natural History Museum.
 In the following year he founded the Moscow Society of Naturalists, one of the city’s oldest learned societies, of which he served as president.
 Due to his scholarly achievements, the Russian government granted him nobility, as well as the “von Waldheim” ending to his name.
 However, his paper transcribed below was published prior to his elevation to the nobility so his name is given simply as “Professor Fischer.”